 (2a) The notification referred to in subsection (1) is to be in writing and served on the man personally or by registered post at the man’s last known address.

-(2b) The Director-General, or in the case of a proposed adoption by a step-parent of the child, the prospective adoptive parent is to ensure that notification of all the information referred to in subsection (2) is, or has been, served on the man no later than 7 days after the day on which the first completed form of consent to the child’s adoption was received.
+(2b) The CEO, or in the case of a proposed adoption by a step-parent of the child, the prospective adoptive parent is to ensure that notification of all the information referred to in subsection (2) is, or has been, served on the man no later than 7 days after the day on which the first completed form of consent to the child’s adoption was received.

 (2c) A person who has been named as or has claimed to be a child’s parent under section 6A of the Artificial Conception Act 1985 is to be notified by the relevant person in accordance with subsection (1) and for that purpose, subsections (2), (2a) and (2b) apply to and in respect of that notification as if a reference in those subsections to “man” was a reference to “person”.